AnkitaJain8789/Linters/content/post/eslint.md

 date: 2017-12-06T17:16:35+05:30
 ---

+__Linting__ is a type of static analysis that is frequently used to find problematic patterns or code that doesn’t adhere to certain style guidelines.
+Linting tools like __ESLint__ allow developers to discover problems with their JavaScript code without executing it. <br/>

-ESLint supports numerous rules to manage a good code quality.
+__ESLint__ supports numerous rules to manage a good code quality.
 But none of it is enabled by default.<br/>
 There are certain rules that we recommend, should be included mandatorily.
 We have categorized them for a better understanding.

 ### Possible Errors<br/>